hoshinokoto2/hoshinokoto02.github.io/README.md

 Here's the link to the game: https://hoshinokoto2.github.io/

-** Disclaimer: Please be advised that all the images and sounds in this repo are for practice and personal use only.
+** Disclaimer: Please be advised that all the images and sounds in this repository are for practice and personal use only.
 I do not own any of these images or audios.**